purplecabbage/phonegap-plugins/Android/BarcodeScanner/README.md

       </intent-filter>
     </activity>`

-9. And make sure you have the following permission in your AndroidManifest.xml file:
+9. And make sure you have the following permissions in your AndroidManifest.xml file:

-    `<uses-permission android:name="android.permission.CAMERA" />`
+    `<uses-permission android:name="android.permission.CAMERA" />
+     <uses-permission android:name="android.permission.FLASHLIGHT" />`

 ## Using the plugin ##